monzo/progression-framework/frameworks/engineering/data.md

               - "Accountability is about delivering on a commitment.
 It’s responsibility to an outcome, not just a set of tasks."
           - criteria: "Communicates complex ideas effectively"
             examples:
-              - "has the ability to chose the appropriate level of abstraction and make complexity easy to understand, [tips](https://www.fastcompany.com/3045853/how-to-talk-about-complex-topics-without-dumbing-them-down)"
+              - "has the ability to chose the appropriate level of abstraction and make complexity easy to understand tips (see https://www.fastcompany.com/3045853/how-to-talk-about-complex-topics-without-dumbing-them-down)"
       - level: 5
         criteria:
-          - "‼️ Solves larger ambiguous/not well defined problems"
+          - "Solves larger ambiguous/not well defined problems"
-          - "‼️ Contributes to maintaining Monzo’s culture in the wider company"
+          - "Contributes to maintaining Monzo’s culture in the wider company"
-          - "‼️ Proactively thinks about how we can get better at our purpose: quicker and better decisions based on data"
+          - "Proactively thinks about how we can get better at our purpose: quicker and better decisions based on data"
         exampleCriteria:
-          - criteria: "‼️ Builds out a strong internal network"
+          - criteria: "Builds out a strong internal network"
             examples:
               - "i.e. well connected through-out the company, also to teams with no direct common projects at the moment"
           - criteria: "Has good organisational awareness"